 We talk a lot about the business of publishing—everything from picking the right title and choosing the right cover to writing a winning book description and marketing your book to readers.
 All that is important, particularly for authors just getting into the business.
-But to be absolutely blunt about it, none of it matters if your book isn’t any good.
+But to be absolutely blunt about it, writing is a craft, and none of it matters if your book isn’t any good.

 Talking about craft can be tricky, because (let’s face it) “good” is subjective, and always in the eye of the beholder.
 Plus, there are writers who bend, break, fold, and mutilate the “rules of good writing” and end up winning Pulitzers.